The Bankrate promise

 Purchasing a solar system outright is not for every budget, and tax incentives are not beneficial to every homeowner.
 If you’re searching for another solar option, explore the benefits of a PPA.

-- The solar developer is responsible for maintenance for the duration of the contract.
+- The solar developer is responsible for maintenance for the duration of the contract, so you enjoy hassle-free solar.

-- You enjoy eco-friendly energy and lower monthly energy costs.
+- You benefit from eco-friendly energy and lower monthly energy costs.

 There are additional factors to consider before entering a PPA.
 Review the following before signing a contract.